 The Board's primary function is to receive, investigate, and evaluate complaints of judicial misconduct.
 Complaints that do not allege conduct that violates the Code are dismissed.
 If the Board finds that a judge has violated the Code, the Board may issue private discipline or a public reprimand.
 In cases involving more serious misconduct, the Board may seek public discipline by filing a formal complaint against the judge with the Minnesota Supreme Court.
-After a public hearing, potential discipline imposed by the Supreme Court may include a reprimand, suspension, or removal from office.
+After a public hearing, potential discipline imposed by the

+Supreme Court may include a reprimand, suspension, or removal from office.
 In addition to cases involving misconduct, the Board has jurisdiction to consider allegations that a judge has a physical or mental disability.

 Education is also an important Board function.
-The Board and Executive Secretary Sipkins respond to judges' requests for informal advisory opinions.
+The Board and the Executive Secretary respond to judges' requests for informal advisory opinions.
 The Board also issues formal opinions on subjects of importance.
 The Board's website provides a wealth of information, including links to the Code of Judicial Conduct, the Board's procedural rules, Board opinions, public discipline cases, annual reports, and other judicial conduct resources.
 In addition, the Executive Secretary gives presentations on current ethics topics to newly appointed judges, at meetings of district court judges, and at state-wide judicial seminars.
 Finally, the Executive Secretary endeavors to maintain open and cordial relationships with the Minnesota Supreme Court, the Court of Appeals, and the Minnesota District Court Judges in an effort to maintain confidence in Board decisions and compliance with the Code.

-In 2022, the Board received a total of 760 complaints.
-This substantially exceeds the number of complaints received in 2021 (237) and 2020 (158).
-The increase may be explained, in part, by the Board's implementation of an online complaint process, which was intended to increase accessibility.
-Of the 2022 complaints, the Board summarily dismissed 709 complaints, reviewed 50 complaints at board meetings^{}, authorized investigations of 25 complaints, and issued discipline against 4 judges.
-The Board also issued 3 letters of caution to judges regarding their conduct to point out areas in need of improvement.
-In addition, the Executive Secretary issued 114 informal advisory opinions to individual judges at their request.
+In 2023, the Board received a total of 890 complaints.
+This represents a 17% increase compared to 2022, when the Board received 760 complaints, and substantially exceeds the number of complaints received in 2021 (237) and 2020 (158).
+The increase is likely due, in part, to the fact the new online complaint system was in place during all of 2023.
+Of the 890 complaints received in 2023, the Board summarily dismissed 845, reviewed 43 at board meetings,\ authorized investigations of 23, and issued discipline against three judges.
+The Board also issued letters of caution to seven judges regarding their conduct to point out areas in need of improvement.
+In addition, the Executive Secretary issued nearly 100 informal advisory opinions to individual judges at their request.

-The Board accomplished many important goals in 2022.
+The Board accomplished many important goals in 2023.
 These include:

-- Public Member Dr. Scott A. Fischer, Attorney Member Theresa M. Harris, and Judge Member Charlene Hatcher joined the Board. - Board staff upgraded the server and implemented SharePoint, making Board materials available to Board members electronically. - Board staff issued a high number of written informal advisory opinions to judges. - Board staff implemented an online complaint submission form and online record management. - Board members provided in-person and virtual guidance and advice to judges experiencing difficulties. - The Board engaged in outreach and education for judges at bench meetings, seminars, and conferences.
-The Executive Secretary gave in person and virtual presentations to judges across Minnesota, providing information about the Board and education regarding judicial ethics.
-The Executive Secretary has made presentations to judges in all of the ten judicial districts.
+- The Board engaged in an open and competitive hiring process to appoint a new Executive Secretary. - Board staff issued a high number of written informal advisory opinions to judges. - Board members provided in-person and virtual guidance and advice to judges experiencing difficulties. - The Board engaged in outreach and education for judges at bench meetings, seminars, and conferences.
+The Executive Secretary and Staff Attorney gave in person and virtual presentations to judges across Minnesota, providing information about the Board and education regarding judicial ethics.
+The Executive Secretary has made presentations to judges in all of the ten judicial districts. - The Executive Secretary and Staff Attorney presented at several judicial branch meetings, including a presentation at the 2023 Annual Conference of Judges. - The Board Chair and Staff Attorney presented at a Minnesota Office of Attorney General continuing legal education seminar.